 This is why Architizer’s A+Awards — the world’s largest awards program for architecture and building-products — aims to celebrate the work of talented architects, no matter the size or location of firm, nor the age, gender or race of their designers.
 By using a truly democratic selection process — the public is encouraged to vote online, for free — those that bring the best buildings to reality are guaranteed the spotlight.

 Among the architects that have scooped A+Awards over the past 5 years, there are dozens of women, each of whom has brought unique qualities to the built environment.
-The following women have proven that, while often faced with marginalization, it is possible to rise to the top and get extraordinary things built.
+Many of them are featured in the following gallery, along with other trailblazers in the profession.
+These women have proven that, while often faced with marginalization, it is possible to rise to the top and get extraordinary things built.
 As you decide which project to submit for this year’s A+Awards, take an ample dose of inspiration from some of architecture’s most talented women: